While this web site is not "officially" affiliated with Red Rock State Park in any way, it was

 its serenity!

-Eventually we found ourselves in the first room we had entered that day which Marie explained,
+Eventually, we found ourselves in the first room we had entered that day which Marie

-was once a bedroom.
-"We didn't need it and rather than waste the lovely view we decided to
+explained, was once a bedroom.
+"We didn't need it and rather than waste the lovely view we

-turn it into a sitting area," she explained.
-We all sat down by the warm inviting fire and talked
+decided to turn it into a sitting area," she explained.
+We all sat down by the warm inviting fire

-about Helen Frye and the impact she made on the lives of so many of her contemporaries.
+and talked about Helen Frye and the impact she made on the lives of so many of her

-"There would be no uptown Sedona Arts Center if it weren't for Helen Frye," Marie stated
+contemporaries.
+"There would be no uptown Sedona Arts Center if it weren't for Helen Frye,"

-firmly.
-She continued, "in the beginning there was a search for a location which would be
+Marie stated firmly.
+She continued, "in the beginning there was a search for a location which

-suitable for a new art school.
-One day, I had Helen, Nassan Gobran, and Cecil Lockhart-Smith
+would be suitable for a new art school.
+One day, I had Helen, Nassan Gobran, and Cecil

-able to eventually secure it and the barn became the new Sedona Arts Center."
-It was initially
+help they were able to eventually secure it and the barn became the new Sedona Arts Center."

 out and move on.
 She rang me up and offered to sell John and I the entire Frye Ranch for just